 If you would like to upgrade your flight or make any further enquiries, please call our reservations department.

-Travel with us on 3rd July 2020 to experience the greatest rodeo on earth!
+Travel with us on 3rd July 2020 or 9th July 2021 to experience the greatest rodeo on earth!

 Staying for two nights in Calgary, we have included tickets to watch the rodeo – with the world’s best cowboys and cowgirls competing in the spectacular bull riding, steer roping, bronco riding and barrel racing.
 It’s an unforgettable experience like no other!

-Please ensure that you check the date of departure correctly when booking, as this experience is exclusive to 3rd July 2020 departures.
+Please ensure that you check the date of departure correctly when booking, as this experience is exclusive to 3rd July 2020 and 9th July 2021 departures.